Reloads in HB Manager

 The Reload Settings

-• Reload interval in seconds - This is the number of seconds until the placement is reloaded.
+• Reload interval in seconds - This is the number of seconds until the placement is reloaded (if using GAM, the minimum is 30s).

 • Count reload interval by -This is defining what should trigger the initiation of the reload count in seconds.
 As such it can be understood how aggressive the reloading policy will be.